jess-sims/jess-sims.github.io/content/posts/markdown/index.md

 ## Horizontal rule
 ---
-The horizontal rule creates a line across the page.
-This line in use may be observed at both the start and end of this section.
+The horizontal rule creates a line across the page which can be helpful to break up content.
+For example, the horizontal rule is in use and may be observed at both the start and end of this section.
 The horizontal rule may be acieved by using three or more asterisks, dashes or underscores on their own.
 Please note mixing and matching these symbols will not achieve the horizontal rule.

 ```
 ***